ArchiveTeam/grab-site/README.md

 You can `rm DIR/igoff` to display all URLs that are being filtered out by the ignores, and `touch DIR/igoff` to turn it back off.

+Note that ignores will not apply to any of the crawl's start URLs.

 Inspecting the URL queue